povik/yosys-slang/README.md

     plugin -i slang

 After the plugin has been loaded, the frontend is invoked with the `read_slang` command.

-The command accepts standard slang options, see `help read_slang` and [slang documentation](https://www.sv-lang.com/command-line-ref.html).
+For a full documentation of the command options, see `help read_slang`.
+The command understands standard [slang options](https://www.sv-lang.com/command-line-ref.html) in addition to other options.

 Sample usage: